bbauska/Anti-Project-2025/README.md

 categories that do not fully reflect their racial and ethnic heritage.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 urged amending Title VII to prohibit EEOC from collecting EEO-1 data and any other
+<p>Project 2025 urged amending Title VII to prohibit EEOC from collecting EEO-1 data and any other
 racial classifications for public and private workplaces.
 “Amend Title VII.
 The next Administration should work with Congress to amend Title VII to prohibit the Equal Employment Opportunity Commission from collecting EEO-1 data and any other racial classifications in employment for both private and public workplaces.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 urged the elimination of disparate impact liability.
+<p>Project 2025 urged the elimination of disparate impact liability.
 “Eliminate disparate impact liability.
 With interracial marriages in America increasing, many Americans do not fit neatly into crude racial categories.1 Under disparate impact theory, moreover, discriminatory motive or intent is irrelevant; the outcome is what matters.
 But all workplaces have disparities.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 urged Congress to eliminate disparate impact as a valid theory of
+<p>Project 2025 urged Congress to eliminate disparate impact as a valid theory of
 discrimination.
 “Congress should: l Eliminate disparate impact as a valid theory of discrimination for race and other bases under Title VII and other laws.
 Disparities do not (and should not legally) imply discrimination per se.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 urged the next president to sign an EO forbidding OFCCP from using
+<p>Project 2025 urged the next president to sign an EO forbidding OFCCP from using
 disparate impact in its analysis.
 “Sign an executive order explicitly forbidding OFCCP from using disparate impact in its analysis.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 called on Congress to make it more explicit in Title VII that religious “employers may
+<p>Project 2025 called on Congress to make it more explicit in Title VII that religious “employers may
 make employment decisions based on religion regardless of nondiscrimination laws.”
 “Clarify Title VII’s religious organization exemptions.
 Congress should clarify Title VII’s religious organization exemptions to make it more explicit that those employers may make employment decisions based on religion regardless of nondiscrimination laws.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 wants the next president to “enact policies with robust respect for religious
+<p>Project 2025 wants the next president to “enact policies with robust respect for religious
 exercise in the workplace.”
 “Provide robust protections for religious employers.
 America’s religious diversity means that workplaces include people of many faiths and that many employers are faith-based.
 Nevertheless, the Biden Administration has been hostile to people of faith,